BRdhanani/Gutenberg-Block-Development-Demo/README.md

 ```
 npm init
 ```
 After running above command it will prompt some question.
 Answer all the questions and that's it .
 You have successfully generated your packge.json file.
-You can see it inside your theme;s root directory.
+You can see it inside your theme's root directory.

 ## Install NPM
  Move to your theme's root direcoty and run following command.